aminard/mysite/_posts/2013-08-28-review-data-shows-back-to-school-research-peaked-earlier-than-expected.md

 We saw this mobile influence among back-to-school shoppers in our network.
 The Bazaarvoice network serves 369,000 impressions every minute.
 Sixteen percent of these impressions of reviews and Q&A are not displayed on the product page by default, but are actively requested by the visitor through pagination.
 From June to mid-August this year, 15% of product pageviews in back-to-school industries were with a tablet or smartphone.

-BTS2
 With nearly four in ten (37%) people saying they would <a href="http://adage.com/article/news/july-i-back-school-ads/242979/" target="_blank">cut back-to-school spending this year</a>, the data shows that opinions from other parents, students, and teachers played a large role in deciding how to spend that smaller budget.
 And via mobile, that influence affects online and offline sales alike.

 As one important shopping season wanes, another begins; Black Friday and the start of the holiday season is fast approaching.
 Learn from the back-to-school data to prepare for success throughout the close of the year, and put UGC at the center of your selling strategies — perhaps even sooner than you think you should.

-<a href="http://blog.bazaarvoice.com/2013/08/28/review-data-shows-back-to-school-research-peaked-earlier-than-expected/" target="_blank" title="Bazaarvoice Blog">Original publication on the Bazaarvoice Blog</a>